Where on earth does the time go?

 And a big thank you to our students past and present too.
 Our aim is to develop a kick-ass social media course that is affordable, but that still teaches social media in an engaging and innovative way.
 However, this will not be vocational so will not have the same practical/hands-on feel because as we’ve discussed above it’s simply not possible to deliver vocational training on a budget.

-Don’t forget that we also have the Digital Retox, which is very much up and running with our next cohort taking place in January 2019.
+Don’t forget that we also have the Digital Retox, which is very much up and running.
 Based on past student feedback, we’ve made a few changes to the design, which you can read more about here.